api2cart/ruby-sdk/docs/OrderApi.md

 api_instance = OpenapiClient::OrderApi.new
 order_id = '25' # String | Retrieves shipments specified by order id
 opts = {
-  page_cursor: 'page_cursor_example', # String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
   start: 0, # Integer | This parameter sets the number from which you want to get entities
   count: 20, # Integer | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250
-  params: 'id,model,price,images', # String | Set this parameter in order to choose which entity fields you want to retrieve
-  response_fields: '{status_code,pagination,result{shipment{id,order_id,shipment_provider,tracking_numbers{tracking_number},items{product_id,quantity}}}}', # String | Set this parameter in order to choose which entity fields you want to retrieve
-  exclude: 'false', # String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all
+  page_cursor: 'page_cursor_example', # String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
+  store_id: '1', # String | Store Id
   created_from: '2010-07-29 13:45:52', # String | Retrieve entities from their creation date
   created_to: '2100-08-29 13:45:52', # String | Retrieve entities to their creation date
   modified_from: '2010-07-29 13:45:52', # String | Retrieve entities from their modification date
   modified_to: '2100-08-29 13:45:52', # String | Retrieve entities to their modification date
-  store_id: '1' # String | Store Id
+  response_fields: '{status_code,pagination,result{shipment{id,order_id,shipment_provider,tracking_numbers{tracking_number},items{product_id,quantity}}}}', # String | Set this parameter in order to choose which entity fields you want to retrieve
+  params: 'id,model,price,images', # String | Set this parameter in order to choose which entity fields you want to retrieve
+  exclude: 'false' # String | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all
 }

 begin